lta4/Unit-Project-2/project-worksheet.md

 ## Project Description
 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
 ## API
 For this project I plan to make a (random) detailed list of Star Wars characters.
-It will include both the good and the bad in random orders.
+It will include both the good (light) and the bad (dark) in random orders.
 A card will show the characters details.
 A  navigation bar with forwarding links to certain areas in the site.

 ```